semihdesticioglu/WebScrapingProject/README.md

-# Web Scraping Project - Amazon & MediaMarkt Product Prices Project
+## Web Scraping Project - Amazon & MediaMarkt Product Prices

-## This project aims to get smartphone and other devices' current prices on Amazon and MediaMarkt websites by web scraping.
+#### This project aims to get smartphone and other devices' current prices on Amazon and MediaMarkt websites by web scraping.